0

 Dr. Ralph Büchler is one of Europe’s most respected honey bee researchers and a leading voice in breeding for Varroa-resistant stock.
 Recently retired from the renowned Bee Institute Kirchhain in Germany, Dr. Büchler spent decades advancing practical, data-driven breeding methods that improve colony health, resilience, and productivity.
 Today he continues to contribute to major international projects aimed at achieving commercially viable Varroa-resistant bees.
 Dr. Büchler’s blend of scientific rigor and on-the-ground beekeeping experience makes his insights indispensable for anyone working to build sustainable, locally adapted honey-bee populations.

-Four Years on the Front Line: Australia’s Race to Breed Varroa-Resilient Honey Bees TIME TBD
+Four Years on the Front Line: Australia’s Race to Breed Varroa-Resilient Honey Bees 5:00PM EST

 Corinne Jordan is a hands-on bee breeder from Queensland, Australia, who has spent the past four years developing Varroa-resilient lines in one of the world’s newest Varroa-positive regions.
 Working in a subtropical climate with year-round brood, she focuses on hygienic behavior, uncapping patterns, and mite reproduction traits.
 Corinne collaborates with researchers and industry to build practical, field-tested breeding tools for Australia’s rapidly changing beekeeping landscape